Current as of Oct. 2, 2020

 Personalized support to strengthen relationships

 Even the strongest relationship can bend under the pressure of life changes.
-Learn to deal with deployment, PCS and living through a pandemic.
+Learn to deal with deployment, permanent change of station and living through a pandemic.
 Military OneSource services can strengthen important connections:

 - Building Healthy Relationships specialty consultations offer coaching, resources and problem-solving ideas.

 - New MilParent specialty consultations can help your service member prepare for a new baby.
 You can also focus on parenting challenges.
-Great for expectant parents and parents with children under 5.
+These are great for expectant parents and parents with children under 5.
 Get expert help by video or phone.

 Determining eligibility and getting started with Military OneSource virtual support